Our values: We believe in diversity, valuing difference and tolerance.

 The Bell Foundation is developing a new ESOL Programme which will include investment in projects and partnerships which improve outcomes for ESOL learners.
-The Programme will focus on young people aged 16 to 25 and migrant workers, including refugees and asylum seekers.

 Projects would aim to address one or multiple elements of the below:

 The Foundation is interested in exploring partnerships which:

 The Foundation is interested in transferring trial approaches from other areas of education and adult learning into ESOL, recognising that learners may need to have other needs met in order to meaningfully engage in ESOL provision.

 During the pilot phase of the ESOL Programme, the Foundation has partnered with UCL, to investigate the attainment and progression of young people who use English as a second or additional language.
 More information on this partnership can be found on the ESOL Partners page.